instructure/instructure-ui/packages/ui-elements/src/Avatar/README.md

 ---

 **DEPRECATED:** Avatar will be removed from `ui-elements` in version 7.0.0.
 Use the [Avatar](#Avatar) from [ui-avatar](#ui-avatar) instead.
+Codemods are available to automatically update imports to the new package.
 ***

 When an image src is not supplied the user's initials will display.
 The avatar can be `circle` _(default)_ or `rectangle`.
 Use the `margin` prop to add space between Avatar and other content.